SherryFu0315/SherryFu0315.github.io/_pages/about.md

 ---
 I am a doctoral student in the [Department of Information Systems & Technology Management](https://www.katz.business.pitt.edu/academics/phd/phd-istm), Katz Graduate School of Business, University of Pittsburgh.
 I am advised by [Professor.
 Narayan Ramasubbu](https://sites.google.com/site/narayanramasubbu/) and [Professor.
 Dennis Galletta](http://www.pitt.edu/~galletta/).

-My research is about **human-bot collaboration**.
-I study the impact of bot/robot in various contexts such as online platforms, online-to-offline (O2O), and education.
-Specifically, I focus on how the bot/robot change individuals' information searching behaviors and thus influence the process and quality of individuals' decision-making.
+My research focuses on **human-artificial intelligence (AI) complementarity**.
+This involves collaboration between humans and AI systems, building on each other's strengths, and compensating for each other's potential weaknesses.
+I examine configurations of human-AI hybrid teams in two streams of research.
+In one stream of research, I investigate the conditions and processes through which humans can complement AI (e.g., by detecting AI’s errors and improving overall performance) and AI can empower humans (e.g., by eliminating laborious, ergonomically inconvenient, and monotonous work).
+In a second stream of research, I investigate organizational and environmental challenges in designing human-AI collaboration configurations (e.g., data control and behavioral tracking policies).

 Methodology
 ------
   * Lab and field experiments
   * Data mining
   * Econometrics
+  * Qualitative studies

 Education
 ------
-* Ph.D in Information Systems and Technology Management, Katz Graduate School of Business, University of Pittsburgh, 2022 (expected)
+* Ph.D in Information Systems and Technology Management, Katz Graduate School of Business, University of Pittsburgh, 2023 (expected)
 * B.S. in Human Resource Management, Renmin University of China, 2017

 Community Services
 ------
+* Journal reviewer, Information Technology and Management
+* Book chapter reviewer, Introduction to Python for Data & Analysis by Daniel H. Groner
-* Reviewer: International Conference on Information Systems (ICIS) 2020
+* Session Chair, Americas’ Conference on Information Systems (AMCIS), 2022
-* Reviewer: Americas Conference On Information Systems (AMCIS) 2020 - MINI-TRACK: The Dark Side of Social Media
-* Reviewer: International Conference on Information Systems (ICIS) 2019 - General Topics
+* Conference reviewer, Conference on Information Systems and Technology (CIST), 2021
-* Reviewer: Americas Conference On Information Systems (AMCIS) 2019 Social Computing Track- The Dark Side of Social Media
-* Reviewer: Americas Conference On Information Systems (AMCIS) 2019 Cognitive Research in IS - Human-Robot Interactions in Information Systems
-* Reviewer: International Conference on Information Systems (ICIS) 2018 Track Human Behavior and IS
+* Volunteer, Americas’ Conference on Information Systems (AMCIS), 2022
-* Reviewer: Pre-International Conference on Information Systems (ICIS) 2018 SIG-HCI Workshop
+* Conference reviewer, International Conference on Information Systems (ICIS), 2018 – 2022
-* Reviewer: Americas Conference On Information Systems (AMCIS) 2018 mini-track The Dark Side of Social Media
+* Conference reviewer, Americas’ Conference on Information Systems (AMCIS), 2018 – 2022
+* Colloquium coordinator, Katz School of Business Doctoral Student Organization, 2017-2018